fontcala/libdl/README.md

 make
 ```
 in the build folder.
 This generates library, tests, and python bindings.
 In order to compile the documentation run
 ```
 make doc_doxygen
 ```
 in the build folder.
-And check the results in the folder build/doc/html or build/doc/latex
+And check the results in the folder build/doc/html or build/doc/latex.

+The documentation includes
+* A **Main Page**, which gives details about the library design.
+* Information of the **Classes** being used as well as relevant functions (with class diagrams).
+* Source **Files** with ommited doxygen blocks

 ### Prerequisites